The opposite of love is not hate, it is indifference. Indifference…is the epitome of evil.

 Anti-Asian sentiments are likely to increase in the next decade, as the US struggles to compete with China economically, politically and technologically.
 Some will try to lay blame, paint all Asians as similar scapegoats, and won’t hesitate to commit hate crimes indiscriminately against any who happen to be accessible.
 Vincent Chin was a Chinese American murdered in a hate crime because he was mistaken for being Japanese in the background of a rising Japanese economy taking over the American auto-manufacturing industry in the 1980’s.
 This time, the economic repercussions of the pandemic will likely be greater and much more widespread.

 Although we are finally beginning to see more representation in mainstream outlets, the increasing siloing of media with on-demand streaming, algorithm-driven platforms and polarized news outlets is decreasing the shared cross-cultural experiences of mainstream media; we need to do more to connect with others on a meaningful level.
-As Covid-19 is likely to become endemic, in another initiative that the CCC has applied for is that we hope to make plans to help educate to address vaccine hesitancy and aid with the vaccination effort, not only among Chinese, but among all the multicultural members of the community.
+As Covid-19 is likely to become endemic, in another initiative that the CCC has applied for is that we hope to make plans to help educate to address vaccine hesitancy and aid with the vaccination effort, not only among Chinese but among all the multicultural members of the community.

-We sit on the precipice of a watershed moment in history, because desperation breeds selfish instincts.
+We sit on the precipice of a watershed moment in history because desperation breeds selfish instincts.
 While economic mutual reliance is what kept countries together these past 2 decades, the economic repercussions of the pandemic and new political tensions threaten to pit China against the U.S, and those who are indifferent or ignorant would lump all Asians together.
-Countries hoarding vaccines and trying to protect their own supply chains, increased disparity between haves and have-nots, interrupted social connections, and a dearth of in-person festivals, concerts, and celebrations, decreases the shared experience of humanity.
-The irony of all this, is that regardless where or who we are in the world, our fate is intimately interconnected; we are fighting a shared enemy in Covid-19, even if it feels like we’re each doing it in isolation.
+Countries hoarding vaccines and trying to protect their own supply chains, the increased disparity between haves and have-nots, interrupted social connections, and a dearth of in-person festivals, concerts, and celebrations, decreases the shared experience of humanity.
+The irony of all this is that regardless of where or who we are in the world, our fate is intimately interconnected; we are fighting a shared enemy in Covid-19, even if it feels like we’re each doing it in isolation.
 The real enemy is not the other, it’s the lack of compassion for each other.
-Caring for those more vulnerable, older, sicker, poorer countries or communities is actually in our self-interests.
+Caring for those more vulnerable, older, sicker, poorer countries or communities are actually in our self-interests.
 If they don’t receive the vaccines necessary to stem the tide of disease, more virulent mutations will arise in those places and they will continue to be reintroduced into our more privileged “isolated” societies.
-The world, and all of humanity is vulnerable together.
+The world and all of humanity are vulnerable together.

 Ultimately, when we will prevail, my hope is that we’ll do it together, with more compassion and hopefully a stronger appreciation and connection to each other to vanquish the indifferent.
 Scarcity leads to fractured self-interests, but with love and compassion, we can educate to move hearts and emerge from this stronger together.
 We are one world, it is delicate, intimately connected, it lives in isolation, and it needs one love.